odigos-io/github-actions/.github/actions/slack-release-notification/README.md

 # Slack Release Notification Action

 This action sends Slack notifications based on job status for release updates.
-It automatically detects success/failure states and sends appropriate messages to your Slack channel.
+It automatically detects success/failure states and sends appropriate messages to your Slack channel with visual indicators (✅ for success, ❌ for failure).

 ## Usage